pabsan-0/nvds-performance/README.md

 - To store an arbitrarliy configured pipeline benchmarking for reference
 - To serve as boilerplate or reference examples to analyze pipeline performance

-The pipelines in here are not optimized and are meant for comparison only
+The pipelines in here are not optimized and are meant for comparison only.

+[TOC]

 ## Setup